vapour/jsVelocity/README.md

-#jsVelocity - An Velocity JavaScript Template Engine
+#jsVelocity - An JavaScript Template Engine of Velocity

 ## Where to Use?